 10. Atlanta Thrashers Vs Washington Capitals 2010: Eric Boulton and John Erskine

 Hockey fights come in all different shapes and sizes, but a fan favorite is when two heavyweights go at it.
 This fight between Eric Boulton and John Erskine certainly falls into the heavier side of the fighting spectrum, with both men weighing over 220lbs.
 You could say this fight was a rematch after the two squared off on the ice in 2008.
-This fight in 2008 was more of a coming together as Boulton hit the deck faster than a child’s first time on the ice.
+The fight in 2008 was more of a coming together as Boulton hit the deck faster than a child's first time on the ice.
 Whether this encounter stoked the fire in Boulton’s heart, who knows?
 The outcome was a hockey fight that has long served in the memory of NHL fans.

 The fight took place on November 14th, 2010.
 Eric Boulton’s Atlanta Thrashers were up against John Erskine’s Washington Capitals during the regular season.
 After they played eight minutes in the second period, Boulton steams over to Erskine.
-The camera misses the first few exchanges, but when in frame, you can tell they are out for blood.
+The camera misses the first few exchanges, but when in the frame, you can tell they are out for blood.
 The pair erupt over the minute-long encounter, attempting to land as hard a punch as possible in the brief window the officials allow them to brawl.

-November 14th, 2010 | Eric Boulton and John Erskine | Draw |
+• Participants: Eric Boulton and John Erskine

 9. Washington Capitals Vs Philadelphia Flyers 2013: Tom Wilson and Wayne Simmonds